Google Play Announcements: ASO 2.0 is Here!

 - More importantly, Google’s in-app update API will let developers inform users when a newer version of their app is available and help them see release notes and download the update without having to leave the app.
 In this instance, ASO will (hopefully) be able to benefit from improved retention rates following more frequent (and better communicated) app updates.

 Update: With a view to raise the bar on technical quality, Google Play updated its core vital metrics with more user-focused metrics that are a better reflection of user experience.
 Google also introduced a new bad behavior threshold that is evaluated per phone model (e.g. Pixel 6).
 At launch, this threshold will be set to 8% for both user-perceived crash rate and user-perceived ANR rate.
 So, if your title exceeds the device bad behavior threshold on any core vital for a given phone model, Google Play may reduce the visibility of your title for users on that phone model.
+Further, Google requires apps and games to maintain a minimum of 3.0 star ratings to be featured in the top charts from February 2023.

 Promotion and engagement tools